voxpupuli/puppet-unbound/Readme.md

     include unbound::remote
 ```

-On some platforms this is needed to function correctly.
+On some platforms this is needed to function correctly for things like service
+reloads.

 ## More information